-It all started with the wettest November that the area have had on record for the last 100 years.
+It all started with the wettest November that the area has had on record for the last 100 years.

-Many late breeding penguins got caught out in huge flood, which we believe flooded many of the natural burrows.
-This forced some parents to abandon their nesting sites leaving their young fluffy chicks to go on walk about around the bay and at sea trying to find food for themselves.
-And so we started the season caring for many skinny young chicks.
+Many late breeding penguins got caught out in huge deluge, causing flooding, which we believe flooded many of the natural burrows.
+This forced some parents to abandon their nesting sites, leaving their young fluffy chicks to go on walk-about trying to find food for themselves.
+Because of this we started the season caring for many skinny, young chicks.

 The Penguins this year started moulting in full swing the 2nd week of February instead of mid-January like usual.
 They might have had to spend more time at sea fattening up and getting up to weight to start moulting?
 The food source may have arrived late? …